 As with previous Q&As, we can’t promise every question will be answered – but keeping your question succinct and original will improve its chances.
 Read more

 Non-Opec oil production will peak next year, the International Energy Agency says in its World Energy Outlook.

-Under the no-change reference scenario, the IEA sees global oil rising 1 per cent per year, reaching 105m b/d in 2030.
-This is 1m b/d less than the agency’s forecast last year.
+Under the no-change reference scenario, the IEA sees global oil demand rising 1 per cent per year, reaching 105m b/d in 2030.
+This is the same as the agency’s forecast last year.
 OECD demand, in this scenario, will also fall.
 Read more